AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 </section><!-- /#table-of-contents -->

-## Rootscope digests are slow.
-The rootscope digest will check all the scopes in the app, calling every watcher in to see if any data has been modified.

-With a good JIT JS engine and decent hardware spec, you would expect a complete digest to take less than a millisecond for small apps.

-In large apps, with over 1,000 watchers it can be around 12ms or more.

-Many things trigger a rootscope digest in angular: User events (ng-keypress, ng-keydown, ng-click, etc), $q service, $http service, $timeout, $apply, $evalAsync and a few more.
+Summary: Digests can be slow.
+They happen often.
+Local digests are better.
+But you need something else to get the real performance edge

 <figure>
     <img src="{{ site.url }}/images/fng-directives/scope-tree.gif" alt="Scope tree">
     <figcaption>Angular's scope tree.
 Every scope is visited on a digest to check watchers</figcaption>
 </figure>
+The core of angular's dirty checking mechanism, it checks all the scopes in the app, calling every watcher to see if any data has been modified.

+With a good JIT JS engine and decent hardware spec, you would expect a complete digest to take less than a millisecond for small apps.

+In large enterprise apps with over 1,000 watchers.
+It can creep above 10ms or more.
+This is a long time to halt the browser and with other tasks occurring on the same thread, such as rendering, it will cause application performance to dip below 60fps.

+* User events (ng-keypress, ng-keydown, ng-click, etc)
+* $q service
+* $http service
+* $timeout
+* $evalAsync
+* during animations
+* and manually triggered ($apply, $digest)

-All the $rootscope digests can compound together to bring an app to halt.
-An example below is a live search component, it is an input field that performs a live search and displays the results in a list.
+It is very easy for many $rootscope digests to compound together to bring the UI to a halt.
+An example is below, again based on a real production component.
+Here we have a live search component, it is an input field that performs a live search and displays the results in a list:

+Digests may seem infrequent, but they are triggered by many things:

 {% highlight html %}
 {% raw %}